Emily Oster

 What could also happen, though, is that you might spend the wedding walking around bouncing the baby and going “shh – shh – shh – shh” in a rhythmic pattern while you try to jam the pacifier in her mouth so she does not disrupt the ceremony.
 Then you might struggle to nurse her in a hot closet in the reception restaurant, mascara-tinged sweat dripping onto the silk crepe dress that you thought was a good idea but was obviously not.
 You might end the night walking up and down the halls of the hotel, bouncing and singing the same song on repeat, having missed the entire reception, hoping desperately that if you just do not look at her while you bounce, the baby will finally fall asleep.
 I’m not necessarily saying that this happened to me, but I’m also not necessarily saying it didn’t.

 My point is that both your baby and your experience of having a baby are unpredictable, even more so the first time around.
 There are reasons to be cautious or tentative about plans you make with an infant, since you just do not know.
 Should you plan to host 25 people at your house for Christmas with a three week-old?
 Probably not.
-Not because of COVID!
+Not only because of germs!
 But because you just do not know how you will be doing.

 This issue isn’t limited to pregnancy planning.
 It also happens when one is wrong about how much better things will be in a few months.
 During my daughter’s first year of life, we made a number of mistakes that were driven by overestimating our capacity to do things the way we did before.
 We’d think, “Oh sure, we wouldn’t want to do [this activity] right now, but in three months, I’m sure it will be fine.”
 Often, it wasn’t.
 We eventually changed strategies to simply ask: “Would we want to do this now?”
 If the answer was no, we said no.

 I am perhaps over-weighting my own mistakes.
 But I’d urge you to take a bit of this advice.
 Life with a little baby is great, but it can be hard.
-Think carefully before you add a destination wedding to the mix.
+Think carefully before you add something like a destination wedding to the mix.

 Community Guidelines

-6 min Read
+8 min Read

 4 min Read

-9 min Read
+2 min Read